 He was born in Strabane, Co.
-Tyrone on October 5, 1911.
-In honor of what would be his 103rd birthday, we’ve compiled a list of his top ten witty quotations:
+Tyrone on October 5, 1911, and died April 1, 1966, in Dublin, the city he loved so well.
+We’ve compiled a list of his top ten witty quotations:

 1. “Is it life?
 I would rather be without it.
 For there is queer small utility in it.
 You cannot eat it or drink it or smoke it in your pipe.”